hedhoud/AI_projects/README.md

 # AI_projects
-This RP should contain all AI i did it to learn more ML
+This RP should contain all AI work I've done to gain more practice in machine learning